wiera987/PDFComp/README.md

 * '<Prev' and '>Next' button navigate both pdf files.
 * '<' and '>' button navigate single pdf file.
 * 'Compare page' button is to compare and hilight displaied pages.
+* 'Clear markers' context menu is to clear the different markers.

 ## Development